 Note: the graph resulting from running the syntax can be styled by applying an SPSS chart template (.sgt file).
 The screenshot below shows our final result after doing so.

 SPSS Scatterplot Example

 Conclusion: income_2010 is very strongly related to income_2011.
 This relation is roughly linear.Honestly, the relation didn't look entirely linear to us.
 However, a quick CURVEFIT showed us that alternative models deviate from a linear relation to a negligible extent only.
 That is, the relation turned out to be much more linear than it seemed at first glance.

 We already saw from our scatterplot that our two variables are strongly related in a linear fashion.
 It can be quantified by calculating a Pearson correlation by running CORRELATIONS.

 The resulting table always contains p-values but these are nonsensical if their statistical assumptions haven't been met.
-We'll therefore hide them with a simple tool available from SPSS Correlations without Significance.
+We'll therefore hide them with a simple tool available from SPSS Correlations in APA Format.

 correlations income_2010 with income_2011.